cmullendore/bookandacoffee/README.md

 ## Description

 Book and a Coffee is a full-stack web application that utilizes the MERN technologies to function.
 In Book and a Coffee, a register user is able to search up a book by it's names/genre, and add it to their saved or read books list.
 Futhermore, a register user can view other users books reviews and write book reviews themselves.

+## Preview

 ![Website](https://user-images.githubusercontent.com/97632228/182742646-5811f53a-133a-4eab-b30a-769645be0ec9.png)